 Moderator: Dean McIntyre, Chief Commercial Officer, SimCorp

-As part of Commonwealth’s strategic partnership with Investment London, we are convening a high-impact showcase of sovereign investment opportunities, bringing together five member countries to present large-scale, government-backed projects to a global audience of institutional investors.
+As part of Commonwealth’s strategic partnership with Investment London, we are convening a high-impact showcase of investment ready projects opportunities, bringing together four member countries from Africa to present large-scale projects to a global audience of institutional investors.

-This session is designed to bridge capital with opportunity - offering investors early-stage access to sovereign-backed projects with clear development pathways, strong policy support, and tangible economic impact.
+This session will bridge capital with opportunity - offering investors early-stage access to sovereign-backed projects with clear development pathways, strong policy support, and tangible economic impact.

 • Discover how leading investors are using AI and automation to gain an edge in alpha generation—before these tools become table stakes.